 Rules Proposed for Au Pair Program

-The U.S. Information Agency, in a proposed rule being published today in the Federal Register, said its goal is strengthening oversight and accountability and reducing ``potential risks of injury to program participants.''
+Changes proposed by the U.S. Information Agency, to be published Tuesday in the Federal Register, are intended to strengthen oversight and accountability of the program and ``reduce potential risks of injury to program participants.″

-USIA, whose mission is to promote better understanding between the United States and other countries, began administering the au pair program in 1986.
-Billed as a cultural exchange, the program designates private agencies to bring over young Europeans to stay with U.S. families and provide child care.
-They earn $139.05 per week and are required to take six credit hours at an accredited college.
+USIA’s mission is to promote understanding between the United States and other countries.
+It began in 1986 administering the au pair program, a cultural exchange that designates private agencies to bring over young Europeans to stay with U.S. families and provide child care.
+They earn $139.05 per week.

 The main changes proposed by the agency would require:

 _That au pairs have training before taking assignments to care for children with special needs, such as blindness, and that they do not provide medical care for such children.

 _That host families interview prospective au pairs, even by telephone if necessary.